toji/toji.dev/webgpu-best-practices/device-loss.md

 if (adapter.limits.maxTextureDimension2D >= 16384 ) {
     requiredLimits.maxTextureDimension2D = 16384;
 } else {
-    // Fallback to a code path that doesn't reqire larger textures or inform the
+    // Fallback to a code path that doesn't require larger textures or inform the
     // user that their device is not supported.
 }